 Hi, I'm Anna and I'm a qualified, integrative counselling therapist.
-Integrative Therapy simply means that I use different methods during therapy, tailored to fit the needs of my individual clients.
-I have been working successfully for around a decade delivering an online counselling service too, and in these difficult times, I'm pleased to be able to continue providing online sessions via video call and telephone sessions, Zoom, or similar.
+Integrative Therapy simply means that I use different methods during therapy, tailored to fit you.
+I have been delivering an online counselling service for many years, and I'm pleased to be able to continue providing online sessions via video call, Zoom and telephone sessions.

 In couples counselling there is a recognition that relationships are a lot more difficult and take a lot more energy than any of us like to admit.
 With the honeymoon period a distant memory there can be a whole host of issues arising from our ideas or expectations of how things should be.
 This can be a confusing time as we become so caught up in what we believe that it becomes more and more uncomfortable to make ourselves understood or heard, so we stop trying, or we stop communicating in a healthy way!
 Counselling gives couples some distance and some space in order to confront what their issues really are!
-Working towards communication, connection and mutual respect the process of therapy allows for growth and repair.
+Working towards better communication, a healthy connection and mutual respect the process of therapy allows for growth and repair.

 So no matter what difficulties you are facing right now, I will help you find your way through this difficult time using a variety of approaches and strategiesso you may improve how you feel, achieve some resolution and begin to live your life more comfortably.